 If you cannot plant broad beans in your own garden then use chickpeas instead; they have little or no L-dopa alas.

-Adding some bright red chilis to your tabbouleh with broad beans gives it yet another colour but also the anti-inflammatory effect of the phytonutrient capsaicin; it helps to ameliorate painful joints and muscles and even the itch of shingles.
+Adding some bright red chilis to your tabbouleh with broad beans gives it yet another colour and also the anti-inflammatory effect of the phytonutrient capsaicin; it helps to ameliorate painful joints and muscles and even the itch of shingles.

 They are not difficult to plant by the way.
 Growing peppadews is for every gardener.

 Are grains and beans very starchy and should we be avoiding them?
 It's an important question to consider if you want to live a long and healthy life.
-Cooling carbohydrates overnight causes the amylopectin to fold in a way that makes it more difficult for the enzymes to break them down; the glucose is released more slowly.
+Cooling carbohydrates overnight causes the amylopectin to fold in a way that makes it more difficult for the enzymes to break the molecules down; the glucose is released more slowly.
 This process is known as retrogradation.

 It's interesting that in the longevity diet both whole grains and legumes are encouraged.

 More than half of the important nutrients like vitamin C and limonin in citrus are found in the pulp; thus we very rarely use lemon juice only.
-In most instances we should use the whole food.
+In most instances we should enjoy the whole food.
 Just the beta-cryptoxanthin makes it worthwhile; the most powerful micronutrient known to help prevent senility.

 So there you have it; whole grains and beans with added greens and chilis.
 It is a smorgasbord of better health.
 There is strong research that those enjoying at least 7 different coloured foods daily have a 35% lower all-cause of death; that's massive.